 Sleep-related eating disorders combine sleep problems with symptoms of eating disorders during the night.

 People with this condition often walk into the kitchen and prepare food without a recollection for having done so.
 If NS-RED continues, a person can experience weight gain.

 A closely related disorder, known as night eating syndrome (NES), is diagnosed when a person eats during the night with full awareness and may be unable to fall asleep again without eating.

-- Symptoms of NES include the following and often persist for at least two months:
+Symptoms of NES include the following and often persist for at least 2 months:

 - No appetite or little appetite for breakfast.

-- Eating more food after dinner than during the meal.
+- Eating more after dinner than during the meal itself.

-- Eating more than half of daily food intake after dinner hour.
+- Eating more than half of your daily recommended food amounts after dinner.